 3. Onboard your employees

 Once your ESS portal is up and running, make sure that your employees know how to use it properly.
 There are plenty of ways to do this.
 You may want to offer company-wide classes, video tutorials, or user manuals.

 Make sure employees know how to log in to their online portal.
 You may advise them to bookmark the website for easy access.

-Patriot Software’s payroll software comes with FREE employee portal software.
+Patriot Software’s payroll software comes with a FREE employee portal.
 Simply set up an account for each employee, and then they have 24/7 access to their payroll and HR information.
 Check it out for free today!

 This article has been updated from its original publication date of March 31, 2017.This is not intended as legal advice; for more information, please click here.